phelim-h/encord-agents/docs/editor_agents/index.md

   <img width="100%" src="/assets/editor-agent-banner.png" />
 </div>

-Editor Agents enable you to integrate your own API endpoint, such as your own model hosted on a server (or in a cloud function), with Encord to enhance your annotation processes.
-Agents can be called while annotating in the Label Editor.
+Editor Agents allow you to integrate your own API endpoint with Encord, enhancing your annotation processes.
+For example, this could be a model hosted on a server or a cloud function.
+Annotators can trigger Editor Agents while annotating in the Label Editor.

 Some common use-cases are: